Skyscanner/backpack-foundations/UNRELEASED.md

 - bpk-mixins:
   - Changed text colour in `bpk-card` mixin
   - Removed text colour property in `bpk-blockquote` mixin.
-Text colour will be inherited from the base stylesheet
+Text colour will be inherited from the base stylesheet.
+  - Removed background colour property in `bpk-blockquote` mixin.